 Okinawan Hakutsuru (White Crane) Kempo is a self-defense system that originated in China.
-It was introduces and passed down in Okinawa over the centuries by way of various Chinese instructors who either visited or lived on the island.
+It was passed down to Okinawa over the centuries via various Chinese instructors who visited and/or lived on the island.

-The art of Hakutsuru Kempo includes hand techniques that include nerve attacks, throws, as well as joint manipulation.
-The basic principles of the style are quick footwork, rapid arm movements, precise attacks and a combination of hard and soft techniques, all used to defeat superior strength or size.
+The style includes hand techniques that include nerve attacks, throwing, and joint manipulation.
+The basic principles of the style are quick footwork, rapid arm movements, precise attacks and a combination of soft and hard techniques, all used to defeat opponents of superior strength or size.

-The system taught at Goshikan has its roots in China, and was passed down through the lineage of Bushi Matsumura, the famous Okinawan martial arts master and royal bodyguard.
-Additional crane forms were also passed down by Gokenki, who was a Chinese tea merchant who taught the Crane system on Okinawa in the early 20th century.
+The system studied at the Goshinkan International Hombu Dojo has its roots in China.
+However, this system was passed down through the lineage of Bushi Matsumura, the famous Okinawan martial arts master and Royal bodyguard.
+Other crane forms were also passed down by Gokenki, a Chinese tea merchant who taught the Hakutsuru system in Okinawa in the early 20th century.

-The Hakutsuru Kempo system taught at the Goshikan has the following lineage:
+The Okinawan Hakutsuru Kempo system taught at the Goshinkan has the following lineage:

 These kata are the foundation of the art.
 They are easy to learn, yet take years to master.
 This portion of training also covers the basics of internal energy development.